Should We Keep an Eye on the Upside Potential of the U.S. Dollar, Which Is Surging on the Back of Strong U.S. Employment Data?

 - Malaysia: Industrial Production

-Last weekend, the U.S. dollar rose following the release of the U.S. March employment report on the 5th, which showed the unemployment rate rising from 5.8% the previous month to 6.1%, while nonfarm payrolls increased from 275,000 to 303,000.The EUR/USD pair fell from 1.0847 to 1.0791, breaking below the 20-period moving average (MA) on the 4-hour chart.
+Last weekend, the U.S. dollar rose following the release of the U.S. March employment report on the 5th, which showed that the unemployment rate rose to 6.1% from 5.8% the previous month, while nonfarm payrolls increased to 303,000 from 275,000 the previous month.The EUR/USD pair fell from 1.0847 to 1.0791, breaking below the 20-period moving average (MA) on the 4-hour chart.
 Since it has fallen below the 200-period simple moving average (SMA) support line on the daily chart, traders should watch for potential upside momentum in the U.S. dollar during European trading hours.

-European currencies rose against the yen as the euro gained ground following the release of February retail sales data for the eurozone last weekend, which showed an improvement to a year-on-year decline of 0.7% from the previous month’s 1.0% drop.The euro/yen pair rose from 163.474 to 164.437, breaking above the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the 75-period MA is acting as support, and the pair is rising again, so we will be watching to see if the euro strengthens during U.S. trading hours.
+European currencies rose, with the euro strengthening against the yen after the release of February’s European retail sales data last weekend showed a year-over-year decline of 0.7%, an improvement from the previous month’s 1.0% decline.The euro/yen pair rose from 163.474 to 164.437, breaking above the 20-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the 75-period MA is acting as support, and the pair is rising again; therefore, it will be worth watching whether the euro strengthens during U.S. trading hours.